flaviocopes/svelte-handbook/content/Cross-component State Management in Svelte.md

 ## The context API

 However, there are cases where props are not practical.
-Perhaps 2 components are so distant in the components tree that we'd have to move state up to the top level component.
+Perhaps 2 components are so distant in the components tree that we'd have to move state up to the top-level component.

 In this case, another technique can be used and it's called **context API**, and it's ideal when you want to let multiple components communicate with descendants, but you don't want to pass props around.